-Great ways to keep strength levels high in season without getting too sore or tired are to vary exercises less frequently, decrease training volume per session while increasing training frequency, planning more demanding sessions in the days after a tournament has finished so it’s further away from the start of the next tournament.
+Great ways to keep strength levels high in season without getting too sore or tired are to vary exercises less frequently, decrease training volume per session , planning more demanding sessions in the days after a tournament has finished so it’s further away from the start of the next tournament.

-Mastering the basics of mobility, strength, and power will never get old and transfers across most modes of training.
-Getting proficient in a simple movement like a lateral lunge will improve mobility, strength, balance and can be progressed for long periods of time.
+Mastering the basics of mobility, strength, and power will never get old and transfer extremely well to the golf swing.
+Getting proficient in a simple movement like a split squat will improve mobility, strength, and balance, and can be progressed for long periods of time.
+This is a great example of something that looks nothing like a golf swing, but the training adaptations transfer really well to the golf swing.
 The same cannot be said for exercises that are more similar to clown tricks or circus acts.

 In summary, don’t sacrifice principles for gimmicks and social media likes.